giovanni-norbedo/giovanni-norbedo/README.md

 <br>

 <div>
-First-year student in Artificial Intelligence and Data Analytics at the University of Trieste.
+I'm a student in Artificial Intelligence and Data Analytics at the University of Trieste.
 Coding enthusiast since age 10, proficient in web (Django, DRF, React) and mobile (Flutter) app development.
 </div>